TrustAI/DeepConcolic/README.md

 In this tool, we consider embedding knowledge into machine learning models.
 The knowledge expression we considered can express e.g., robustness and resilience to backdoor attack, etc.

+The paper is available at https://arxiv.org/pdf/2010.08281.pdf.

+## Download pre-trained models

-As running example, we download the pre-trained HAR tree model as follows.
+As the running example, we download the pre-trained HAR tree model as follows.

 ```
 cd saved_models